North Korean Nuclear Test Spites Both Washington and Beijing

 As of writing, it was still unclear whether this was direct confirmation of a hydrogen bomb, notoriously tricky technology to master.
 But dismissing North Korea’s technological abilities has repeatedly proved unwise, as the reclusive state has repeatedly hurdled what were once seen as major obstacles to its all-consuming goal of providing a nuclear shield to its threatened regime.

 North Korea has made a habit of spoiling the weekend.
 Missile firings and nuclear tests are usually set for major holidays, either American or Korean, and this sixth nuclear test had been widely anticipated.
-Last Monday, media reported that South Korea’s intelligence services had noted signs of preparation at the Punggyre-ri test site.
+Last Monday, media reported that South Korea’s intelligence services had noted signs of preparation at the Punggye-ri test site.

-But timing it for the American Labor Day weekend instead of North Korea’s Day of the Foundation of the Republic on September 9 – the date of the last test – signaled the importance of spiting the US.
-North Korean leader Kim Jong Un and US President Donald Trump have been engaged in a game of nuclear chicken ever since January, when Trump pronounced on Twitter that a North Korean ICBM capable of reaching the U.S. “won’t happen!”.
+But timing it for America’s Labor Day weekend instead of North Korea’s Day of the Foundation of the Republic on September 9 – the date of the last test – signaled the importance of spiting the United States.
+North Korean leader Kim Jong Un and U.S. President Donald Trump have been engaged in a game of nuclear chicken ever since January, when Trump pronounced on Twitter that a North Korean ICBM capable of reaching the U.S. “won’t happen!”.

 Further Trumpian bluster, such as an impromptu promise of “fire and fury” on August 8, was met with both heated language and a series of missile tests from North Korea, most provocatively the overflight of Japan on August 28.
 Pyongyang backed off a threat to cover the U.S. island territory of Guam in an “enveloping fire,” with Kim saying he would “watch a little more the foolish and stupid conduct of the Yankees.”